Ramanagopalkodali/digit-speech-recognition/README.md

 # Speaker-Independent Spoken Digit Recognition from Scratch

+In this reporitpty the precording got cut so , I will keep the link of complete files so use that download that and keep in same folder and then run the maim.py to get accrate results , if you do this directly we get wrong results -link: https://drive.google.com/drive/folders/1f5eGtxSqxV8bJ8d7e9Oxy8JFPg2wH-Be?usp=sharing

 This repository contains a complete, from-scratch implementation of a spoken digit recognition system using probabilistic graphical and mixture models.
 The system processes raw audio data, extracts acoustic features, and classifies spoken digits (0-9) across unseen speakers using custom-built statistical classifiers.